Miraculous recovery for seal injured by fishing gear

 Found at St Mary’s island in Whitley Bay, Helena was in a dire situation when she came in.

 After freeing her from the fishing gear and treatment of her wounds Helena looked to be on the mend.
-However, complications due to her injuries were about to make her situation a lot worse.
+However, complications due to her injuries were about to make her situation a lot worse and hinder her recovery.

 In August the team noticed a problem with her left eye, this had been caused by the fishing hooks which she got tangled in and the damage to her eye was irreversible.